rsumit123/IOT_lab/README.md

 # IOT_lab
-a dynamic website for the management of out IOT lab
+a dynamic website for the management of our IOT lab